Tyler-leo/Module-20-Homework/README.md

-Step 2: Compile and Deploy Your Contract in the JavaScript VM
+Step 2: Compile and Deploy Your Contract in the Remix VM

 Compile your smart contract.
 If an error occurs, review your code, and make the necessary changes for a successful compilation.

-In the Remix IDE, navigate to the “Deploy & Run Transactions” pane, and then make sure that “JavaScript VM” is selected as the environment.
+In the Remix IDE, navigate to the “Deploy & Run Transactions” pane, and then make sure that “Remix VM” is selected as the environment.

 Click the Deploy button to deploy your smart contract, and then confirm that it successfully deployed.